Kuhai9801/Exact-Energy-Balance-Constraints-in-Physics-Informed-Neural-Networks-for-Forced-Damped-Chaotic-Dynam/Methodology.md

 - **Predicted samples:** $N\_{\text{pred}} = 5000$ gap-interior points per run (subsampled to avoid $O(n^2)$ cost)
 - **Phase bins:** 32 uniform bins of $\phi = \omega t \pmod{2\pi}$
 - **Bootstrap:** $B = 200$ replicates, block length $T\_f$

+For each predicted sample, we draw a reference sample uniformly from the same phase bin (with replacement) to form the phase-matched reference set.

+Before computing MMD, all coordinates of $[x, v, \cos(\omega t), \sin(\omega t)]$ are standardized to zero mean and unit variance using the reference-set statistics.

 ### 11.4 Flow-Consistency Defect